alahyarlou/shopping-cart/README.md

 <h1 align="center">
-  Validation Form
+  Shopping Cart
   <br>
 </h1>

-<h4 align="center">It is a simple program to practice with React JS, which will show an error to the user when the user clicks on any of the fields until the input is correct.</h4>
+<h4 align="center">It is a simple program to practice with React JS</h4>

 <p align="center">
   <a href="https://shopping-cart-eosin-alpha.vercel.app/">LiveDemo</a> •